So you want to sell ebooks online. Or you’re just starting to investigate what ebooks are and why they are such a booming product for entrepreneurs.

 - Share plenty of visuals that relate to your eBook, but get creative with your ideas.
 For example, you could share screenshots of extracts, selfies of you working on it, key quotes you’ve pulled out from the content, or positive reviews in visual form.

 - Take advantage of hashtag opportunities.
-On Instagram you can post up to 30 hashtags per image, so come up with a list of 30 (yes, use them all) that relate to your eBook.
-Each time you post, paste your 30 hashtags into the first comment.
+On Instagram you can post up to 30 hashtags per image, so come up with a list that relates to your eBook.
+Each time you post, add your hashtags.

 - Add a link to your landing page in your bio.